ROILTechnology/ROIL_info/terms.md

 ## Claiming Feeds

-ROIL provides a process for you to demonstrate control over a feed, and thereby obtain certain privileges over the feed in ROIL's system.
+ROIL provides a process for you to demonstrate control over a feed, and thereby obtain certain privileges over that feed in ROIL's system.
 You agree to not go through the feed-claim process unless you are (or are legally entitled to act as) the legal owner of the feed.
 You agree to not use your privileged control of the feed to make any changes to the feed unless you have the full legal